guidocioni/icon-2i/README.md

 - `--projection` can be one of the projections keywords defined in `projections.py`
 - `--debug` can be provided if you want to just see one plot instead than producing PNGs.
+- `--run` can be provided to select a certain run to be downloaded, otherwise the latest available is fetched

 The default behaviour is to output one PNG per timestep in a subfolder of `images` with the name of the `projection` chosen.
 Every plot script creates file names with a prefix that depends on a plot type and a suffix that indicates the timestep of the foreacst.